Computer Science and Mathematics BSc Hons

-Studying for a combined honours degree in Computer Science and Mathematics at Lancaster gives you the opportunity to learn in two of the country's leading teaching and research departments.
-Lancaster's Department of Mathematics and Statistics is fifth in the UK, as ranked by The Guardian University Guide, 2012.
+Studying for a combined honours degree in Computer Science and Mathematics at Lancaster gives you the opportunity to learn in two of the country’s leading teaching and research departments.
+Lancaster’s Department of Mathematics and Statistics is eighth in the UK, as ranked by The Times Good University Guide, 2015.

 Where could it take you?

 Lancaster’s Computer Science graduates have the skills required to work in a professional software and systems development environment.
 Our Mathematics graduates are valued by employers recruiting for a range of positions in technology, computing, financial services or management.

 Combining both disciplines with transferable skills such as communication and teamwork, you will be prepared for a wide variety of positions in all sectors – from business, government, health and education, among others.

 The Department of Mathematics and Statistics organises talks throughout the year on suitable careers, which help to inform students about potential career options and create useful links with employers.

 Many graduates also choose to go on to further study and you’ll find Lancaster offers excellent graduate opportunities on Masters and PhD programmes.